googlearchive/observe-js/README.md

 function multiObserverCallback(newValues, // array of current path-values, in addPath order
-                               oldValues, // array of old path-values, in addPath order changedFlags, // array of boolean where true indicates a changed value observedObjects, // array of root objects for observed values opt_token) {
+                               oldValues, // array of old path-values, in addPath order changedFlags, // array of boolean where true indicates a changed value observedObjects) { // array of root objects for observed values
   // respond to one or more path values having changed }